kartik-budhiraja/react-wavy-audio/README.md

 React player library to display audio with waveform

-This package uses (wavesurfer.js) [https://wavesurfer-js.org/] under the hood and provides an easier way to use it in react applications.
+This package uses [wavesurfer.js](https://wavesurfer-js.org/) under the hood and provides an easier way to use it in react applications.
 It is a wrapper for wavesurfer.js, you can use it is a reference or use it directly in your react apps.

 It covers basic features, but if you want something else supported, please feel free to open an issue, and contribute. 😄

+If you find any issues, please do let me know and we can fix it as soon as possible :)

 ## Install